jbush001/NyuziProcessor/README.md

 1. GCC 4.8+ or Apple Clang 4.2+
 2. Python 2.7
 3. [Verilator 3.864+](http://www.veripool.org/projects/verilator/wiki/Installing).
-4. libreadline-dev
-5. C/C++ cross compiler toolchain targeting this architecture.
+4. C/C++ cross compiler toolchain targeting this architecture.
 Download and build from https://github.com/jbush001/NyuziToolchain using instructions
    in the README file in that repository.
-6. Optional: Emacs v23.2+, for
+5. Optional: Emacs v23.2+, for
    [AUTOWIRE/AUTOINST](http://www.veripool.org/projects/verilog-mode/wiki/Verilog-mode_veritedium).
 (This can be used in batch mode by typing 'make autos' in the rtl/ directory).
-7. Optional: Java (J2SE 6+) for visualizer app
+6. Optional: Java (J2SE 6+) for visualizer app
-8. Optional: [GTKWave](http://gtkwave.sourceforge.net/) for analyzing waveform files
+7. Optional: [GTKWave](http://gtkwave.sourceforge.net/) for analyzing waveform files

 On Linux, these can be installed using the built-in package manager (apt-get, yum, etc).
 Here is the command line for Ubuntu:

-    sudo apt-get install gcc g++ python libreadline-dev emacs openjdk-7-jdk gtkwave
+    sudo apt-get install gcc g++ python emacs openjdk-7-jdk gtkwave

 Some package managers do have verilator, but the version is pretty old.
 Bug fixes in the most recent version are necessary for this to run correctly, so you will probably need to build it manually.

-MacOS should have libreadline-dev and python by default.
+MacOS should have python by default.
 You will need to install XCode from the App Store to get the host compiler.

 I have not tested this under Windows.